 If you share in this mission, then take a look at these sessions and see how they might make a difference in the work that you do.

 - you are looking to diversify and enhance your skills...

 - you are looking to add more expertise to your practice...

 - you are looking for that edge that puts your practice at the top...

 - you are looking for more effective results for your patients...

 For 6 consecutive weeks, our line-up of experts can get you onboard with the VERY BEST...

 "The New Mindfulness Series"

 We invite you to register for a gold subscription to this webinar without any risk.
 Unless you are completely satisfied, we will refund your money.
-Just let us know within 30 days.
+Just let us know within 30 days from the date of registration.
 We are that confident that you will find this information to be more than you expected.